Jim Moir: Contributions

-In 1990 both Reeves and Mortimer contributed backing vocals to Jools Holland's "Holy Cow" (a Lee Dorsey cover).
+In 1990, both Reeves and Mortimer contributed backing vocals to Jools Holland's "Holy Cow" (a Lee Dorsey cover).
 The track was included on Holland's album World of his Own and released as a single.
-Later, Reeves would advertise Holland's album Moving Out to the Country.
+Later, Moir would advertise Holland's album Moving Out to the Country.

-Also in 1990, Reeves provided backing vocals for former Smiths singer Morrissey's cover of "That's Entertainment", originally by The Jam.
-Reeves' vocals were not used in the final edit but he was thanked (as Jim Moir) in the sleeve notes of Morrissey's Sing Your Life single, which featured "That's Entertainment" as a bonus track.
-A fan of the Smiths, Reeves opened some episodes of Big Night Out with covers of the band's songs including "Sheila Take a Bow" which he intended to include a cover of on his album I Will Cure You.
+Also in 1990, Moir provided backing vocals for former Smiths singer Morrissey's cover of "That's Entertainment", originally by the Jam.
+Moir's vocals were not used in the final edit but he was thanked (as Jim Moir) in the sleeve notes of Morrissey's "Sing Your Life" single, which featured "That's Entertainment" as a bonus track.
+A fan of the Smiths, Moir opened some episodes of Big Night Out with covers of the band's songs including "Sheila Take a Bow" which he intended to include a cover of on his album I Will Cure You.
 It did not make the final cut.

-In 1992, Reeves contributed a track to Ruby Trax, a compilation album released by NME magazine to commemorate 40 years of the publication.
+In 1992, Moir contributed a track to Ruby Trax, a compilation album released by NME magazine to commemorate 40 years of the publication.
 He covered the Ultravox song "Vienna", but drastically altered the original lyrics.

-In 1998, Reeves contributed to Twentieth-Century Blues: The Songs of Noel Coward, a tribute album featuring notable singers and bands such as Elton John, Sting, Robbie Williams and Paul McCartney.
-Reeves covered Coward's 1934 track "Don't Put Your Daughter on the Stage Mrs. Worthington", which was arranged by David Arnold for the album.
-The song, described by Reeves as "sinister", was initially recorded with all original verses intact, but as the last included foul language, it was edited out of the final release.
+In 1998, Moir contributed to Twentieth-Century Blues: The Songs of Noël Coward, a tribute album featuring notable singers and bands such as Elton John, Sting, Robbie Williams and Paul McCartney.
+Moir covered Coward's 1934 track "Don't Put Your Daughter on the Stage Mrs. Worthington", which was arranged by David Arnold for the album.
+The song, described by Moir as "sinister", was initially recorded with all original verses intact, but as the last included foul language, it was edited out of the final release.

-In 2000, Reeves' cover of "Ain't That a Kick in the Head?" was featured as a bonus track on the theme single to the Randall and Hopkirk (Deceased) series in which he starred.
-Reeves was originally to duet with Nina Persson (of the Cardigans), who provided vocals, but missed the final cut.
-A shortened version of Reeves' cover also featured in the series itself.
-Both Reeves and Mortimer appeared in the music video for the single.
+In 2000, Moir's cover of "Ain't That a Kick in the Head?" was featured as a bonus track on the theme single to the Randall and Hopkirk (Deceased) series in which he starred.
+Moir was originally to duet with Nina Persson (of the Cardigans), who provided vocals, but missed the final cut.
+A shortened version of Moir's cover also featured in the series itself.
+Moir appeared in the music video for the single along with Bob Mortimer.

 Music videos

-Other than the music videos for his own singles, Reeves has appeared in others.
+Other than the music videos for his own singles, Moir has appeared in others.
 His first was the 1987 video for Shakin' Stevens' single "What Do You Want to Make Those Eyes at Me For".
 He was hired for the shoot and paid £10 for his appearance.

-Reeves also appeared in the 1988 music video for Band of Holy Joy's song "Tactless".
+Moir also appeared in the 1988 music video for Band of Holy Joy's song "Tactless".
 He introduces the band and can be seen at the bar part way through.
 The video was filmed in Deptford, London and original advertising posters for Big Night Out can be seen at the beginning.